BLCM/bl3mods/Aaron0000/Balands/README.md

 Critical Thug - Updated description to be more accurate.

-Flakker - Ammo cost increased to 4, initial projectile speed increased by 400%, initial projectile acceleration reduced by 33%, max initial projectile speed lowered 33%, subsequent projectile speed reduced by 33%.
+Flakker - Ammo cost increased to 4, initial projectile speed doubled, initial projectile acceleration reduced by 33%.

- ┗----Rationale: The changes allow the initial shot to go further from the player, and the explosions are more compact.
+ ┗----Rationale: The changes allow the initial shot to go further from the player and lessen the chance of accidentally killing oneself.
+Other than extreme scenarios such as Torgue-Cross Promotion used with a Splash Radius passive, one can safely use the Flakker as long as the user isn't running directly into the path of destruction.

 Redline - No change.